Skip to main content

 )

-Use when: You want the agent to stop immediately when users make any sound.
-Trade-off: May trigger on background noise or false positives.
+Use when: You want immediate response to any sound.
+Trade-off: May trigger on background noise.

 Less Sensitive (More Deliberate)